singhravi/pdf_data_extractor/README.md

 - **Dependencies**: Lists the main Python packages required by the application.
 - **Running Tests**: Mentions how to test the API using Postman, Curl, or the interactive FastAPI docs.

-You can adjust the repository link, API response example, and other details based on your specific project.
-Let me know if you'd like further customization!